rosell-dk/picoQuery/docs/compliance_chart_0.5.0.md

       <issues>
         <issue severity="normal" proof="">jQuery has quite a few "cssHooks" which handles certain css properties in specific ways.
 These are not supported.</issue>

-        <issue severity="normal" proof="add_px">Does not support setting a numeral property like this: .css​("fontSize", 10​) (but does support setting it like this: .css​("fontSize", "10​") (Will be fixed in 0.5.0)</issue>
         <issue severity="normal" proof="properties">.css( properties) signature is not supported.
 That is: does not support getting several properties in one call</issue>
         <issue severity="normal" proof="property_names">.css( propertyNames [Array] ) signature is not supported.</issue>
         <issue severity="normal" proof="function">.css( propertyName, function ) is not supported</issue>
-        <issue severity="low" proof="important">Fails complying when a external style overrides style attribute with !important (Will be fixed in 0.5.0)</issue>
-        <issue severity="low" proof="width_height_exception">As an exception to the general rule of ignoring unitless strings, jQuery allows to set width and height with unitless strings.
-This exception is not supported (Will be fixed in 0.5.0)</issue>

         <issue severity="low" proof="vendor_prefix">Automatic using vendor prefixed version when available is not supported.</issue>
         <issue severity="edgecase" proof="nonexisting_property,adjust_css">Does not comply in a few edge cases</issue>
       </issues>